1992 New York Jets season

 The 1992 New York Jets season was the 33rd season for the team and the 23rd in the National Football League.
-The Jets were looking to improve on their 8–8 record under head coach Bruce Coslet in 1991 and also make a second consecutive trip to the postseason.
+The Jets were looking to improve on their 8–8 record under head coach Bruce Coslet in 1991 and make a second consecutive trip to the postseason.

 Background

 The Jets' problems began in the offseason when veteran quarterback Ken O'Brien announced he was holding out of training camp to get a new contract.
 O'Brien’s holdout continued into the season and Coslet named second-year backup Browning Nagle as the team's starter.
 Nagle did not have an effective year, only winning three of his thirteen starts.
 He was eventually replaced by O'Brien late in the year, but was pressed back into action after the veteran suffered a season-ending injury.
 The Jets didn't win a game until Week 5 against the New England Patriots and only won three more times the rest of the year to finish with a 4–12 record.
 Two of those wins came against division rivals, the eventual AFC Champion Buffalo Bills and the AFC East winner and conference runner up Miami Dolphins.

 In addition to O'Brien’s injury, the Jets saw three of their starters lost to catastrophic injuries.
 In Week 2 defensive end Jeff Lageman, who had been a defensive star for the Jets during their 1991 playoff push, went down with a season-ending injury.
 Then, in a Week 10 loss to the Denver Broncos, star receiver Al Toon suffered a concussion.
 It was his ninth in eight seasons as a professional, and on the morning following the game Toon announced his immediate retirement due to the accumulation of concussions during his career.